lenymo/glennmccomb-com/content/articles/pure-css-animated-svg-spinner.md

 It takes the radius of the circle and the percentage of the circle that you want the dash value to cover, and returns the correct value in relative units.
 It works for both array and offset values.

 Unfortunately you do still have to pass the radius, but if you set it up as a Sass variable you'll only need to declare it once.
-See the function in action [in this codepen](https://codepen.io/lenymo/pen/EJeVgG).
+Check out the function in action [in this codepen](https://codepen.io/lenymo/pen/EJeVgG).

 ## Adding animation